 The COVID-19 pandemic has swept across this country, and this unprecedented health crisis has led to more than 95,000 total fatalities in the US so far, and this number continues to climb daily.
 While a stay at home orders helped slow the spread of the coronavirus, many women and men have still been on the front lines in their essential jobs.
 Those who contract COVID-19 while performing their work duties deserve to have coverage through workers’ compensation benefits.
 Unfortunately, insurance companies are already coming up with strategies so employers can avoid responsibility for COVID-19 exposure in the workplace.

-Admittedly, it is not as easy to obtain workers’ compensation benefits for illnesses that an employee contract in which the general public also has a high risk of exposure.
+Admittedly, it is not as easy to obtain workers’ compensation benefits for illnesses that an employment contract in which the general public also has a high risk of exposure.
 This is because it can be difficult to pinpoint exactly when the worker was exposed.
 However, workers in Los Angeles may be entitled to workers’ compensation benefits if their job has placed them at a higher risk than the general public for exposure to COVID-19.
 Those who have been deemed essential workers, particularly nurses, hospital orderlies, EMTs, and pharmacists, are all good examples of those who may face a higher risk of exposure.

 However, what about those who are not frontline medical workers?
 Are these employees also potentially entitled to workers’ compensation benefits?
 Yes, other essential workers could potentially receive workers’ comp coverage if they contract COVID-19.